xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/understanding-signatures-draft.md

 Identifies which signer from the (predefined) [multi-signing list](reference-transaction-format.html#multi-signing) this portion of the multi-signature represents.

-### `Signers[*].TxnSignature`
+### <span class="code-snippet">Signers[*].TxnSignature</span>

 One signature, as hexadecimal.

-Verifying a [multi-signed transaction](reference-transaction-format.html#multi-signing) involves making sure each such signature is valid for its `SigningPubKey` and the transaction instructions.
+Verifying a [multi-signed transaction](reference-transaction-format.html#multi-signing) involves making sure each such signature is valid for its <span class="code-snippet">SigningPubKey</span> and the transaction instructions.

-### `Signers[*].SigningPubKey`
+### <span class="code-snippet">Signers[*].SigningPubKey</span>

 The public key of one signer.
-Verifying a [multi-signed transaction](reference-transaction-format.html#multi-signing) involves making sure each such key is authorized to sign for the `AccountID` of the signer.
+Verifying a [multi-signed transaction](reference-transaction-format.html#multi-signing) involves making sure each such key is authorized to sign for the <span class="code-snippet">AccountID</span> of the signer.

-Multi-signature `AccountIDs` are a little special.
-If one is an address that doesn't exist in the ledger, then the `SigningPubKey` must hash to the `AccountID` value using the standard rules for [deriving an AccountID](accounts.html#address-encoding) from a public key.
+Multi-signature <span class="code-snippet">AccountIDs</span> are a little special.
+If one is an address that doesn't exist in the ledger, then the <span class="code-snippet">SigningPubKey</span> must hash to the <span class="code-snippet">AccountID</span> value using the standard rules for [deriving an AccountID](accounts.html#address-encoding) from a public key.
 If the address does exist in the ledger, then either:

-1. The `SigningPubKey` must hash to the `AccountID` and the address must not have the master key disabled.
+1. The <span class="code-snippet">SigningPubKey</span> must hash to the <span class="code-snippet">AccountID</span> and the address must not have the master key disabled.

     or

-2. The `SigningPubKey` must hash to a regular key that the address has set in the ledger.
+2. The <span class="code-snippet">SigningPubKey</span> must hash to a regular key that the address has set in the ledger.

 For more information about signing transactions, see [Signing and Submitting Transactions](reference-transaction-format.html#signing-and-submitting-transactions).